 'What Happened?' (written by Merle Haggard)

 'Learning To Live With Myself' (written by Merle Haggard)

-'Mama's Hungry Eyes' (written by Merle Haggard) / this track features Alison Krauss
+'Mama's Hungry Eyes' (written by Merle Haggard) / this track featured guest vocals from Alison Krauss

 'I Wonder Where To Find You' (written by Merle Haggard)